APIs as Part of The Biggest Digital Transformations

-For instance, the company Airbnb uses APIs to adjust their advertising with the customer profile.
-The apartments that are best looking can be adjusted with the tastes of those customers who appreciate similar lifestyle and are hence put to priority through images.
-Without an API actively and involuntarily working for the ecommerce business, the collection of data, recognizing images and identifying consumption patterns will be nearly impossible or merely effective.
+For instance, the company Airbnb uses APIs to adjust its advertising with the customer profile.
+The apartments that are best looking can be adjusted with the tastes of those customers who appreciate a similar lifestyle and are hence put to priority through images.
+Without an API actively and involuntarily working for the eCommerce business, the collection of data, recognizing images and identifying consumption patterns will be nearly impossible or merely effective.

 The use of API is not a new integration for Airbnb as they have claimed using APIs to predict customer behavior for quite some time.
 With the help of these predictive models, Airbnb has been able to improve their total no. of booking by 4%.

-Alibaba is undoubtedly the biggest ecommerce company in world and use of APIs has become their priority recently.
-Since Alibaba holds nearly 80% of the world’s ecommerce, they need to process tremendous amounts of data.
+Alibaba is undoubtedly the biggest eCommerce company in the world and the use of APIs has become their priority recently.
+Since Alibaba holds nearly 80% of the world’s eCommerce, they need to process tremendous amounts of data.
 No matter how many resources they hire, such tasks cannot be completed by human counterparts.
 Thanks to APIs, this issue has been resolved for good.

 Use of APIs in Mobile Commerce

 Uber has been actively using API on their mobile application to find consumption patterns and create predictive models.
-For example, what is the most travelled place in a city or what is the most preferred route to a destination.
-Through the data, the Uber marketing team uses Bayesian statistics to derive a model which can calculate the destination accurately almost 75% of the time.
+For example, what is the most traveled place in a city or what is the most preferred route to a destination?
+Through the data, the Uber marketing team uses Bayesian statistics to derive a model that can calculate the destination accurately almost 75% of the time.
 This model uses three cardinal aspects to determine the results.